Bosch opens German chip plant, its biggest-ever investment

 By Douglas Busvine

-The plant, located in a semiconductor hub near Dresden, enters service at a time of very tight supply and will increase Bosch's ability to serve carmakers directly and rely less on third-party manufacturers.
+The plant, located in a semiconductor hub near Dresden, opens as the automotive industry battles a global chip shortage, and will increase Bosch's ability to serve carmakers directly, relying less on third-party manufacturers.

 "Every chip that we make here in Dresden is one chip less that is lacking.
 That helps," management board member Harald Kroeger told Reuters in an interview.

-The specialist plant will not, however, make much of a dent in the global supply crunch that has forced many auto makers to idle production and is expected by industry leaders and analysts to extend into next year.
+"We aren't in pole position - we have to catch up," Merkel said.
+"We must be ambitious.
+Our competitors around the world aren't sleeping."

-Chancellor Angela Merkel and Margrethe Vestager, the vice-president of the European Union's executive Commission, were due to take part in a virtual opening ceremony.
+The Bosch plant will make specialist power-management chips and Application Specific Integrated Circuits (ASICs) that are designed to carry out a single task, such as triggering a car's automatic braking system.

-"The state-of-the-art technology in Bosch's new semiconductor factory in Dresden shows what outstanding results can be achieved when industry and government join forces," Bosch quoted Vestager as saying.
+It will not however address shortages of products like microcontrollers which have forced auto makers to halt production and are expected by industry leaders and analysts to extend into next year.

-Kroeger said Bosch supported a broader strategic push by Brussels to revive Europe's semiconductor industry - its latest plan that was recently unveiled targets doubling the region's share of chip production to 20% by 2030.
+"The state-of-the-art technology in Bosch's new semiconductor factory in Dresden shows what outstanding results can be achieved when industry and government join forces," said European Commission Vice-President Margrethe Vestager.

-Striking the right balance between backing the leading-edge production technology and formats that will enjoy long-term demand would be important, he said: "We need to find the right sweet spot."
+Kroeger said Bosch supported a broader strategic push by Brussels to revive Europe's semiconductor industry.
+A recently unveiled plan targets doubling the region's share of global chip production to 20% by 2030.

 ($1 = 0.8221 euros)